Naetw/CTF-pwn-tips/README.md

 How can we get these constraints?
 Here is an useful tool [one_gadget](https://github.com/david942j/one_gadget) !!!!

-Therefore, if we can satisfy those constraints, we can get the shell more easily.
+So if we can satisfy those constraints, we can get the shell more easily.

 ## Hijack hook function

+**constraints**:

 * Have libc base address
 * Write to arbitrary address